sanskrit/raw_etexts_english/blogs/manasataramgini/2006-11-01_ekanamsha-in-nastika-myth-making-and-implications-for-astika-paurano-tantric-history.md

 +++
-title = "ekAnaMshA in nAstIka myth-making and implications for AstIka Paurano-Tantricxa0history"
+title = "ekAnaMshA in nAstIka myth-making and implications for AstIka Paurano-Tantric history"

 +++
 buddhagosha declared that the bauddha zealots should not listen to